 Year 4 is an incredibly exciting year as the children move into their second year within the lower key stage two phase.
-Our focus this year will be to teach the year 4 curriculum in order to ensure that children are working at the expected standard for their age by the end of the 2020/21 academic year.
+Our focus this year will be to teach the year 4 curriculum in order to ensure that children are working at the expected standard for their age by the end of the 2022/23 academic year.
 However, we will also be revising some of the key learning within the year 3 curriculum; this will ensure that any gaps within their knowledge concerning year 3 expectations have been closed and that children are fully able to access the learning intended for a year 4 child.

 In year 4, we intend to create confident mathematicians who have a solid understanding of place value and are able to adopt a range of strategies when problem solving.
 By the end of year 4, children will be familiar with formal written methods for all four operations of number and be able to fluently recall times tables up to 12 x 12.

 Year 4 are incredibly fortunate to receive music lessons once per week taught by specialists within the school.
 Each half term, children will have the opportunity to be take part in either piano or drum lessons.
-Paul is our resident drum teacher and has worked at the school for many years and our talented teacher, Michael, teaches piano lessons.

 The Multiplication Tables Check is a Key Stage 2 assessment to be taken by pupils at the end of year 4 (in June).
 The purpose of the assessment is to determine whether pupils can recall their times tables fluently, which is essential for future success in mathematics.
 It will help us to identify pupils who have not yet mastered their times tables, so that additional support can be provided, as well as identify which pupils are working at the expected level.
 The test is an online assessment where pupils are asked 25 questions on times tables 2-12.
 For every question, they have 6 seconds to answer and in between each question is a 3 second rest.